dbxifu/SIXSA/README.md

 (still within errors).

 The run times can also differ from one round to the other, but stay reasonably similar.
 Note that time listed in the paper have been obtained by running the code on a 2.9 GHz 6-Core Intel Core i9 MacBook Pro.
+We are working on ways to speed up the code, while increasing its efficiency.